ortus-docs/contentbox-docs/installation/docker.md

 By default, our image configures a `jdbc` CacheBox cache region that will be used to distribute settings, flash data, content, RSS feeds, sitemaps, etc. This means that out-of-the-box, your ContentBox containers can use the database to distribute its content within a swarm or set of services.
 However, if you would like to use your own CacheBox providers or a more sophisticated distributed cache like Redis or Couchbase, you can.

 We have also prepared a docker compose and distribution example using Redis (more caches to come) and the ContentBox image.
 This example will allow you to have a stack that can easily distribute your sessions and content via Redis.
 You can find the repository here: [https://github.com/Ortus-Solutions/docker-contentbox-distributed](https://github.com/Ortus-Solutions/docker-contentbox-distributed)

+## Healthchecks

+The image contains built-in capabilities for healthchecks for the running application.
+You can customize the URL entry point by using the `$HEALTHCHECK_URI` environment variable.
+By default, this is set `http://127.0.0.1:${PORT}/` at 1 minute intervals with 5 retries and a timeout of 30s.

 ## In The Real World